-22 Under the approved Neighborhood Plan, the site can be developed with approximately 495 multifamily residential units.
+&lt;sup>19 Under the approved Neighborhood Plan, a subdivision map was approved to build 435 small lot single-family and multifamily residential units.
 Neighborhood plans are not typically required for the development of TDC receiver sites.

-The City's Inclusionary Housing Ordinance requires that at least 15 percent of all units in a residential development within General Plan areas be set aside as affordable (excluding Downtown and Isabel Neighborhood Specific Plan Areas which have their own specific inclusionary requirements).
+The City's Inclusionary Housing Ordinance (detailed in Section 10.06.050 of the Livermore Development Code) requires that at least 15 percent of all units in a for-sale or rental residential development within General Plan areas be set aside as affordable (excluding Downtown and Isabel Neighborhood Specific Plan Areas which have their own specific inclusionary requirements).
 Developments in General Plan areas with for-sale units must set aside at least 7.5 percent of affordable units for low-income households, with the balance set aside for moderate-income households.
 For rental developments in General Plan areas, at least 7.5 percent of affordable units must be set aside for very-low-income households, with the balance set aside for low-income households.
 Wherever inclusionary set-asides result in an odd number of units, the majority of units must be provided to the lower income group.
 Residential projects of 10 units or less are not required to construct affordable housing units, but must pay the affordable housing fee.
+As noted earlier in this chapter, in the Downtown Specific Plan Area, at least 10 percent of units in each project must be affordable to low-income households.